rotundasoftware/backbone.viewOptions/README.md

 #### Backbone.ViewOptions.add( view, optionHash )

 Adds the view options functionality to a view object.
-Use it in a view's (or your base view's) `constructor` or `initialize` method:
+Use it in a `constructor` or `initialize` method:

 ```javascript
 initialize : function( options ) {